-3. SMBIOS Structures
+3 SMBIOS Structures

-The total number of structures can be obtained either through the Get SMBIOS Information function (see 2.2.3.1 on page 16) or from the SMBIOS Entry Point Structure (see 2.1 Table Convention on page 13).
-The System Information is presented to an application as a set of structures that are obtained by either calling the Get SMBIOS Structure function once per structure (see 2.2.3.2 on page 17) or by traversing the SMBIOS structure table referenced by the SMBIOS Entry Point Structure (see 2.1 Table Convention on page 13).
+The total number of structures can be obtained from the SMBIOS Entry Point Structure (see 2.1 Table Convention on page 11).
+The System Information is presented to an application as a set of structures that are obtained by traversing the SMBIOS structure table referenced by the SMBIOS Entry Point Structure (see 2.1 Table Convention on page 11).